thecodingmachine/kickoff-docker-php/README.md

 **Xdebug is not working on MacOS**

-Add the `xdebug.idekey` variable with your corresponding value in the `ext-xdebug.ini` file located in the `apache/conf.d` directory.
-You might also have to update the `xdebug.remote_host` variable's value with the IP address of your container (`docker inspect YOUR_APACHE_CONTAINER_NAME`).
+You have to update the `xdebug.remote_host` variable's value with your IP address.

 ## Credits